azoth-lang/azoth.language.design/independent-generics.md

 In the model where `own` is its own capability, independent parameters do not reify the capability or ownership.
-Instead, an independent parameter `T` conceptually has the current capability of the parameter at all types.
+Instead, an independent parameter `T` conceptually has the current capability of the parameter at all times.
 This capability is unknown within the class.

 Additionally, capability constraints must be applicable even to independent parameters.
 This is how the class can upcast the capability of the independent parameter to fit different situations.